mobilizingcs/ids_labs/unit_1/lab1b/lab1b.md

 Do males/females have similar heights?
 =====================================

-- `groups` uses color to differntiate between groups.
+- `groups` uses color to differentiate between groups.
     - **Why does this work for bargraphs but not for for histograms?**
 - Fill in the blanks with the correct variables to create a split histogram (The " | " symbol is usually between the delete and enter keys on a keyboard) to answer the questions below:
 <font size="7" color="green">